Net migration of EU citizens to UK falls to lowest since 2012

 LONDON (Reuters) - Net migration of European Union citizens into Britain fell to its lowest level since 2012 during the year to March, official data showed on Thursday.

-The Office for National Statistics said 87,000 more EU citizens moved to Britain than left it during the year to March 2018, 13,000 less than a year ago and marking the smallest net migration figure since the year ending in December 2012.
+The Office for National Statistics said 87,000 more EU citizens moved to Britain than left it during the year to March 2018, down 36,000 from a year ago and marking the smallest net migration figure since the year ending in December 2012.

 Overall net migration into Britain rose to 271,000 in the year to March, up 28,000 on a year ago.